 - “While the sermons are alright, I really appreciate getting to hear how God is actively moving in other people’s lives.”

-We are partnered with an emerging Presbyterian Denomination called the Covenant Order of Evangelical Presbyterians whose desire is to build and plant flourishing churches.
+We are partnered with an emerging Presbyterian Denomination called the Covenant Order of Evangelical Presbyterians (ECO) whose desire is to build and plant flourishing churches.
 As one of the first church plants of this new denomination, we get to creatively adapt, adopt and adjust to meet people where they are and challenge them to take one step closer to God.
-Click here to learn more about this partnership.
+To learn more, visit our What We Believe page.